-A GOP lawmaker received "sensitive documents" from Russian officials in 2016
+A GOP congressman received "sensitive documents" from Russian officials in 2016

 Rohrabacher told the committee that Yakunin asked him to look at material Russian prosecutors had assembled related to the Magnitsky Act, a 2012 law imposing sanctions on Russian officials.
 Rohrabacher and Behrends then met with another man, Konstantin Kosachev, the chair of the Council of the Federation Committee on Foreign Affairs.
 Kosachev was later sanctioned by the United States, and the committee says that he is “significantly involved in Russian influence activities, including those targeting the United States.”

 During this meeting, Kosachev handed Rohrabacher a note asking if Rohrabacher would accept “sensitive documents.”
 Rohrabacher agreed.
-The Congress member was then “approached by several individuals who handed him a folder of documents,” the report says.
+The lawmaker was then “approached by several individuals who handed him a folder of documents,” the report says.
 Rohrabacher didn’t know who the men were, but he later told the committee he believed they were from the Russian prosecutor’s office.

 The Atlantic revealed details of Rohrabacher’s trip in 2017, reporting that State Department officials in Moscow were concerned that Rohrabacher had met with Russian intelligence agents.

-Note: This article has been updated with comments from Paul Behrends.